Ghar Ghar Ki Kahani (1988 film): Plot

-The plot centers on the Dhanraj family.
+The plot centres on the Dhanraj family.
 Mr Dhanraj and his wife are extremely wealthy and live in a huge house with their children and their spouses.
-The family includes Ganga, the widow of their eldest son, and her two children, the second son Ram and his wife Sita, their third son Amar, and their daughter Uma.
-Uma is married to Lallu but refuses to live with him since he is poor so Lallu has ended up becoming a ghar jamai.
-Mrs Dhanraj is extremely bad tempered and is frequently violent towards her daughters in law.
-One day Amar meets a beautiful girl Asha and the two fall in love.
-Asha has problems of her own.
-Her sister in law treats her really badly.
+The family includes Ganga, the widow of their eldest son, and her two children; their second son, Ram, and his wife, Sita; their third son, Amar; and their daughter, Uma.
+Uma is married to Lallu but refuses to live with him because he is poor, so Lallu has ended up becoming a ghar jamai.
+Mrs Dhanraj is extremely bad-tempered and is frequently violent towards her daughters-in-law.
+One day, Amar meets a beautiful girl named Asha, and the two fall in love.
+Asha has problems of her own, as her sister-in-law treats her very badly.

-Amar decides to not tell anyone in his family about Asha for fear of his mother creating a ruckus.
-He tells Sita though since he is very close to her and treats her like his mother.
+Amar decides not to tell anyone in his family about Asha for fear of his mother creating a ruckus.
+However, he confides in Sita, since he is very close to her and treats her like his mother.
 Uma overhears them talking and decides to instigate her brother Ram against Sita by suggesting that Amar and Sita are having an affair.
 Ram starts spying on the two of them.
-Amar and Sita are very secretive as they are trying to figure out how to get Amar and Asha married.
+Amar and Sita are very secretive because they are trying to figure out how to get Amar and Asha married.
 Ram interprets their actions as proof of an affair.
-He continues to think that Sita is cheating on him even after Amar and Asha get married.
-He gets drunk one night at a hotel and is rescued by a friend Deepa.
-The latter is a doctor and when she finds out that Ram is suicidal she decides to help him.
-She realizes that Ram has started liking her but she decides not to rebuff him till he is feeling better.
+He continues to believe that Sita is cheating on him even after Amar and Asha get married.
+One night, he gets drunk at a hotel and is rescued by a friend, Deepa.
+Deepa is a doctor, and when she finds out that Ram is suicidal, she decides to help him.
+She realises that Ram has started liking her, but she decides not to rebuff him until he is feeling better.
 Ram starts spending most of his time away from home.
-When Sita gets pregnant he assumes that it is Amar's child.
+When Sita becomes pregnant, he assumes that the child belongs to Amar.